jeffthomasiii/Just-a-Thought-Blog/_posts/2025-10-24-strong-enough-to-serve.md

 - **Strength** lets you rise to the occasion when someone needs help.
 - **Endurance** keeps you going when the work doesn’t end in an hour.

 Paul reminded Timothy that *“physical training is of some value, but godliness has value for all things, holding promise for both the present life and the life to come.”* (1 Timothy 4:8 NIV).
-Training the body has limits, but it does matter—especially when it equips us to serve others well.
+Training the body has limits, but it does matter, especially when it equips us to serve others well.

 The question isn’t, *How strong are you?* but rather, *Who benefits from your strength?*